-Appendix 4: Consent Form Use of Emergency Adrenaline Auto Injector severe allergies and have a prescribed personal adrenalin auto injector.
-Name of pupil:Date of Birth: Class: I can confirm that my child has been diagnosed with a food (please state which food) / wasp/bee sting / latex allergy / [other allergy] and has been prescribed an adrenaline auto injector. [delete as appropriate].
-My child has an in-date adrenaline auto injector, clearly labelled with their name, which they will have with them at school every day.
+Appendix 4: Consent Form Use of Emergency Adrenaline Auto Injector

+Consent for use of emergency adrenalin auto injector for pupils who have been diagnosed with severe allergies and have a prescribed personal adrenalin auto injector.
+Name of pupil: Class: 1.
+I can confirm that my child has been diagnosed with a food (please state which food) / wasp/bee sting / latex allergy / [other allergy] and has been prescribed an adrenaline auto injector. [delete as appropriate].
+2. My child has an in-date adrenaline auto injector, clearly labelled with their name, which they will have with them at school every day.
 3. In the event of my child displaying symptoms of anaphylaxis shock, and if their own adrenaline auto injector is not available or is unusable, I consent for my child to receive an injection from an emergency adrenaline auto injector held by the school for such emergencies.
 Parent/carer signature Parent/carer name